TheAcharya/MarkerData-Website/docs/In Action/airtable-profile.md

 ---
-label: Airtable Profile
+label: Sending to Airtable
 icon: video
 order: -2
 ---

-# Airtable Profile
+# Sending to Airtable